Mine to Hold — A Collection of Verses

 Created by Gretchen Rickel Wolf in 2004 — Compiled by Elsa Wolf in 2018

-At an advanced age of ninety-two, Gretchen could no longer see well enough to read or write due to unresolvable complications connected to Macular Degeneration that began in 1994.
-She could recite the verses she created over those blind ten years without a single word out of place.
-Eventually, they were painstakingly recorded by the author in a melodic tone that truly conveyed her intended feelings.
-In the end, they were transcribed into the written word.
-The author was not able to review the transcript, so the proper sentence breaks are based on her recorded inflections.
+At an advanced age of ninety-two, my mother could no longer see well enough to read or write due to complications connected to Macular Degeneration that began in 1994.
+She could recite the verses she created over and over without a single word out of place without reading from a text.
+Eventually, she painstakingly recorded them in a melodic tone that truly conveyed her intended feelings.
+In the end, I transcribed them into the written word.
+She was not able to review the transcript, so the proper sentence breaks are based on her recorded inflections; (her life 1913-2005).

 GRETCHEN BEGINS — An Introduction

 These verses are mostly lighthearted and nonsense, except for the first two and the last three.
 A Land Far Away and A Woman Speaks express a point of view.
 As for the last two; A Memory, and A Lament for Joe are in honor of my husband.

 I dedicate the recording to my daughter whose interest, encouragement and love have inspired me.

 On a hillside, a boy lay in a land far away from his own under an apple tree.
 Its blossoms white shinning in moons silver light.

 Awakening now from a sleep, which had been long and deep, he knew not where he was or why he was there or how long in this place he had lane.